 Take his garment that is surety for a stranger: and take a pledge of him for a strange woman.

 Solomon gave his son a rule about business partnerships.
 Do not enter transactions with risk-takers, unless you take security of them.
 Since garments were valuable possessions in Bible times, he suggested taking the garment of risk takers as a performance bond, security deposit, or earnest money (Gen 38:13-18; Ex 22:26-27; Deut 24:10-13).
-By taking a security deposit, a wise man can safely enter contracts with foolish men.
+By taking a security deposit, a wise man can more safely enter contracts with foolish men.

 It is a blessing to meet godly men, with whom you can enter partnerships and transactions and not worry at all.
 But men who are not disciplined financially or morally are not good business partners.
 They should be avoided.
 A wise man will not risk his own financial life by trusting a person who takes unnecessary risks with capital or strange women.
-The warning is to protect yourself in deals with men prone to risk-taking or whorish women.
+The wise warning is to protect you in deals with men prone to risk-taking or whorish women.

 Reader, it is better to be safe than sorry.
 Resist all the appeals of others, and the pride and greed existing within, to be a risk-taker or to enter deals with such men.
 And avoid commitments or relationships with whores or whoremongers.
-Choose the faithful of the land for your partners and friends (Ps 101:6).
+Choose the faithful of the land for your partners and friends (Ps 101:6; 119:63).
 They will benefit from you; you will avoid much trouble; you will have partners to call on in the future for your help.